International Business Agreements Summer School

 Programme - Day 4

-Force Majeure – a common law/civil law comparison
+Force Majeure – a common law/civil law comparison and workshop

 - The concept of Force Majeure